spectral-compute/scale-docs/docs/README.md

 tests.
 The list of currently-tested projects and their compatibility status can be found [here](https://github.com/spectral-compute/scale-validation?tab=readme-ov-file#current-status).

+We also offer some [toy programs](./examples/README.md) to illustrate the process in a very simple environment.

-Join our [Discord](https://discord.com/invite/KNpgGbTc38) to let us know what projects are missing (_or_ support our mission by contributing yourself).
+Join our [Discord](https://discord.com/invite/KNpgGbTc38) to let us know what projects are missing, or support our mission by contributing yourself.

-## What are examples of using SCALE?

-Our [SCALE Examples](https://docs.scale-lang.com/stable/examples/) section shows very basic examples of using SCALE and are a great place to start your hands-on experience.

-We welcome contributions from our developer community.
-Join our [Discord](https://discord.com/invite/KNpgGbTc38) to share _your_ SCALE projects.

 ## Which GPUs are supported?

-The following GPU targets are supported:
+Below is a list of currently supported GPU targets.

 === "AMD"